How to invest in index funds

 How to invest in index funds Learn more

 Investing in index funds is a popular choice for investors worldwide, especially beginners.
 In fact, there’s over £5 trillion invested in Vanguard’s index funds alone.
-In a nutshell, an index fund is a low-cost portfolio of shares and other assets that tracks an industry benchmark or stock market index.
+In a nutshell, an index fund is a low-cost portfolio of shares or other assets (like bonds) that tracks an industry benchmark or market index.

 How to invest in index funds in the UK